 - Accademia has a few sculptures, the main focus is on 1 piece of art

 - Picking up tickets at the Uffizi is easier as there is a separate entrance

-- Pre brought tickets still have you waiting in line.
-Longer at the Accademia then at the Uffizi
+- Pre-brought tickets still have you waiting in line.
+Longer at the Accademia than at the Uffizi,

 - the Uffizi has a really nice cafe where you can rest, spend your euros and enjoy the view